SBit-Project/sbit.dev/docs/Tools/SBit-JS.md

 npm install sbitjs
 ```

-SBitJS is a JavaScript library for developing DApp on the SBit blockchain.
+SBitJS is a JavaScript library for developing DApp on the Sbit blockchain.
 You can use this library to develop frontend UI that runs in the browser, as well as backend server scripts that run in NodeJS.

 The main classes are: